trant44atwit/CloudLab1andMoreTT/Lab7/README.md

 ### Container Setup

 - cd into the Lab7 directory and have Docker running.
+- In the terminal of the directory of Lab 7, type: "docker build -t lab7 ."
 - Open the terminal and run "docker-compose up -d" (or "docker compose up -d").
 Note: This should start up both the FastAPI and MySQL services.
 - Navigate to Dbeaver and create a new connection with the port being 3307.
 - Enter the password as "CCLab7".